RamyasaiKristam/ComtradeConversion/README.md

 - Source blob container name
 - Destination blob container name
-- Any other relevant parameters
+- Any other relevant parameters getting from secrets

 ## Usage

 To run the application, execute the following command:

 ```
+cd src
-python src/main.py
+python main.py
 ```

 This will initiate the process of reading the configuration, retrieving CFG files from the specified blob container, converting the data to CSV format, and uploading the CSV files to the destination blob container.